barryclark/jekyll-now/_posts/2016-09-21-what_is_the_meaning_of_the_default_access_specifier_in_java.md

 }
 {% endhighlight %}

-“object1” is has default access.
+"object1" has default access.
 As others have said, that means that you can only access that feature (be it class, variable, method, etc.) from classes within the same package.